 For plaster and concrete pool owners, you may want to look into getting an algae brush.
 An algae brush contains stainless steel bristles that can easily sweep algae away.
 It can certainly save you a lot of time, and is absolutely needed for black algae.

-- Pool water alarms and motion detectors.
-This will alert you if something or someone falls into the pool, or someone enters the deck area.
+Our pools should also have water alarms and motion detectors.
+These will alert you if something or someone falls into the pool.

 An all-purpose cleaner is one of those cleaners that all pool owners should have.
 It's usually a liquid and is used to effectively remove dirt, grime, and stains from a variety of surfaces.
 Some all-purpose cleaners will need to be diluted, while others are an easy "spray and wipe" and you're finished product.